Tengchong volcanic field: Current geothermal activity

 The Rehai Geothermal Field (RGF) is the largest and most active geothermal field in the TVF.
 A low-velocity zone indicated by seismic surveys and a highly conductive body recorded by magnetic surveys underlie recent volcanoes located in the RGF providing evidence of an active crustal magma chamber.
 In addition, the seismic data indicates that the magma chamber beneath the TVF is unstable which indicates a potential risk for future eruptions.
 Present-day hydrothermal activity best characterized by the hot springs in the TVF are fueled by heat generated from below the RGF.

 Magma-derived CO2 emissions

 The TVF is a contributor to global climate change.
 Emissions of CO2 have been calculated to be around 4.48 x 106ta-1 to 7.05 x 106ta-1 of total flux outgassing.
 These emissions have a measurable role in global climate change because of two main counter-acting reasons.
 The uplift of the TVF sequesters carbon because soil production is faster atop mountain ranges where soil removes carbon dioxide from the atmosphere by trapping atmospheric carbon dioxide in limestone.
 However, in contrast, syn-collisional volcanism, post-collisional volcanism, subduction zone metamorphism and present-day hydrothermal activity in the TVF results in augmented levels of global carbon by releasing it as atmospheric carbon dioxide.

 Eruptions

+13642 BP

+An eruption occurred at the end of the Late Pleistocene that has been dated to 13,642 ± 84 cal yr BP, or around 11692 BC.